 [Note: Times or events “like these” are known, knowable, or foreseeable.
 Think of the Dot-com Crash of 2000-2001.
 And the Great Recession of 2008-2009.
 And that every US president since Ronald Reagan has dealt with an epidemic of some sort.
 Crises are scaling up, and not in a good way.]

-And make a difference, if I can, in your practice.
+I want to make a difference in your practice.

-Not just to get you through these times … but to future-proof your practice against any uncertain economic times.
+Not just to get you through this time or event … but to future-proof your practice against any uncertain economic times.